 What even is a career?

 The word career used to be associated with paid employment in a single job.
 Today, we recognise that career is made up of many different stages; further study, gap year, part time work, volunteering.
 The changing and uncertain nature of the future of work means that many of you are not ‘choosing a job for life’.
 We change constantly and so does the world of work, so adaptability and resilience will be important skills to master.
 Your first destination after leaving school, college or university is a step on a path towards new directions and decisions.
+You can find out about the future of work using this download The Future of Work this information is available on the National Careers Week website.

 A job or career?